- Request a Free Demo

 Amazon feedback is a public rating of your performance as a seller.
-Based on a five-star scale, feedback on Amazon indicates how reliable you are when it comes to packaging, shipping, responsiveness and professionalism.
-Buyers have a 90-day window to submit one feedback per order made on Amazon.
-A seller's feedback rating is an aggregated average of prior feedbacks received from buyers.
+Based on a five-star scale, feedback on Amazon indicates how reliable you are when it comes to packaging, shipping, responsiveness, and professionalism.
+Buyers have a 90-day window to submit one feedback request per order made on Amazon.
+A seller's feedback rating is an aggregated average of prior feedback received from buyers.

-Feedback and reviews are not the same thing, although you may hear experts and coaches use the terms interchangeably.
-In reality, feedback is seller-focused; whereas, Amazon reviews are product-focused.
-In fact, Amazon removes feedbacks that are exclusively about the product rather than being about the seller.
+Feedback and reviews are not the same, although you may hear the terms used interchangeably.
+In reality, feedback is seller-focused whereas Amazon reviews are product-focused.
+In fact, Amazon removes feedback that is exclusively about the product rather than being about the seller.

-Here's why smart Amazon sellers take feedback so seriously.
+Here's why smart Amazon sellers take their Amazon feedback rating seriously.

-Amazon tracks all of the feedback you earn as a seller and aggregates it into an overall feedback score (expressed as a percentage).
-Depending on how many feedbacks you've earned in the last 12 months, Amazon will either display your 12-month rating or your lifetime rating on the offer listings page.
+Amazon tracks all the feedback you earn as a seller and aggregates it into an overall feedback score (expressed as a percentage).
+Depending on how much feedback you've earned over the last 12 months, Amazon will either display your 12-month rating or your lifetime rating on the offer listings page.

 Speaking of Order Defect Rate, Amazon also uses this metric to continuously re-evaluate its relationship with your business.
-Sellers can be suspended or banned completely if your feedback rating slips below certain performance targets.
-Currently, Amazon requires sellers to maintain an Order Defect Rate that is less than 1%.
+You can be suspended or banned completely if your Amazon feedback rating slips below certain performance targets.
+Sellers are required to maintain an Order Defect Rate that is less than 1%.

 Sure, the vast majority of orders occur via the Buy Box.
 That being said, a decent percentage of buyers bypass the Buy Box and compare "Other Sellers on Amazon."
-Amazon displays your feedback rating on this page, allowing buyers to opt for the seller with the highest feedback rating.
+Amazon displays your feedback rating on this page, allowing buyers to select the seller with the highest feedback rating.

-More than 300,000 additional merchants begin selling on Amazon each year.
+More than 2,000 new sellers get started selling on Amazon each day.
 That's a lot of new competition to contend with, even for the most well-established seller.
-Each positive feedback that you receive serves as a much-needed competitive advantage to protect your business against a growing pool of sellers.
+Each Amazon positive feedback that you receive serves as a much-needed competitive advantage to protect your business against a growing pool of sellers.

 5-star and 4-star ratings are considered "positive" feedback on Amazon.
 1-star and 2-star ratings are "negative" feedback on Amazon.
 3-star ratings, commonly referred to as "neutral" feedback, can have a net negative impact on your seller reputation.

-Dividing positive feedback by total feedback earned during a certain period of time tells you your Amazon feedback score.
+Dividing positive feedback by total feedback earned during a certain time tells you your Amazon feedback score.
 For example, if you earn 1,000 feedbacks and 900 are positive, your feedback score equals 90%.
-Amazon tracks your 30-day, 90-day, 365-day and lifetime feedback scores and publishes them on your seller storefront page.
+Amazon tracks your 30-day, 90-day, 365-day, and lifetime feedback scores and publishes them on your seller profile page.
 Your seller storefront page also provides a breakdown of your orders that resulted in neutral or negative feedback.
-Your seller storefront page is publicly visible by anyone - including buyers.
+Your seller profile page is publicly visible to anyone - including buyers.

 Amazon shoppers have grown accustomed to free, two-day shipping.
 And, although late shipments are a major cause of negative feedback, early arrivals can delight buyers and result in favorable ratings.
-Expediting internal order processing and upgrading customer shipment methods can be an effective way to elevate your feedback.
+Expediting internal order processing and upgrading customer shipment methods can be effective ways to elevate your feedback.

 Amazon has taken major steps to automate returns and refunds, which has had a net positive effect on the buyer-seller relationship.
 Amazon also encourages sellers to "rigorously" review their return policies along with providing full product refunds for a standard 30-day period.